 College graduates who go on to employment with nonprofit organizations or the government may be eligible for the Public Service Loan Forgiveness program (PSLF).
 You must first make 120 on-time payments on your loans while working for a qualified employer.
 Those who meet those requirements will have the remainder of their federal student loan debt forgiven.

 There is one other type of student loan forgiveness that has to do with the type of repayment schedule borrowers choose.
-For those who decide to pay back their debt using income-driven options, after 20 to 25 years of repayment (depending on the program), any remaining debt will automatically be wiped clear.
-For this type of forgiveness, however, you will have to pay income tax on the forgiven amount.
+For those who decide to pay back their debts using income-driven options, any remaining debt will automatically be forgiven after 20 to 25 years of repayment (depending on the program).
+However, for this type of forgiveness, you might have to pay income tax on the forgiven amount.

 Credit Card Debt Forgiveness

-When you owe money on your credit cards, there’s really no actual forgiveness programs that will allow you to have your balance wiped out.
-However, borrowers facing hardships do have some options at their disposal that could help reduce or even eliminate their balances, but they have a big impact on long-term credit health.
+When you owe money on your credit cards, there are no actual forgiveness programs that will allow you to have your balance wiped out.
+However, borrowers facing hardships have some options at their disposal that could help reduce or even eliminate their balances, but they have a big impact on long-term credit health.

 These include debt settlement (where a third party negotiates down the amount owed) and bankruptcy (in which you can have some or all of the debt discharged).